 The difference between the gender pay gap and equal pay

 The gender pay gap differs from equal pay.
 Equal pay deals with the pay differences between men and women who carry out the same jobs, similar jobs or work of equal value.
 It is unlawful to pay people unequally because they are a man or a woman.

 The gender pay gap shows the differences in the average pay between men and women.
 If a workplace has a particularly high gender pay gap, this can indicate there may a number of issues to deal with, and the individual calculations may help to identify what those issues are.

-This gap shows that across the UK, the National average hourly earnings are 18.4% lower for woman than men (source: 2017 Annual Survey of Hours & Earnings, Office of National Statistics).
-We are pleased to report that the gender pay gap in Yorkshire Repak is significantly less than the National average with the results showing that across the company as a whole women earn on average 1.1% more than men.
+This gap shows that across the UK, the National average hourly earnings are 17.9% lower for woman than men (source: 2018 Annual Survey of Hours & Earnings, Office of National Statistics).
+We are pleased to report that the gender pay gap in Yorkshire Repak is significantly less than the National average with the results showing that across the company as a whole women earn on average 1.5% less than men.
 Such a narrow margin has been achieved through an open and inclusive recruitment policy and we remain committed to maintaining these standards on all future recruitment drives.